ANSSI-FR/AD-control-paths/README.md

 Generating control paths graphs for your domain takes the 4 following steps:

-0. **Dump** data from LDAP directory, SYSVOL and EWS and run analyzers to form control relationships.
+0. **Dump** data from LDAP directory, SYSVOL, SCCM and EWS and run analyzers to form control relationships.
 0. **Import** these relations into a graph-oriented database (Neo4j).
 0. **Query** that database to export various nodes lists, control paths, or **create JSON files** representing control paths graphs.
 0. **Visualize** graphs created from those JSON files.